risingsudhir/SelfDriving/TrafficSignClassification/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Chart below shows the distribution of sign classes in the trainig data.
-This distribution highlights the unevent population of traffic signs in the training set.
+This distribution highlights the uneven population of traffic signs in the training set.
 This problem can be trackled by imputing the training data with fake images.

 ![alt text][image1]